-Tom Lutz, author of Doing Nothing: A History of Loafers, Loungers, Slackers, and Don't do something.
-Bums in America [Lut06], says, "It's very clear that for a lot of people the creative process includes an enormous amount of sitting around doing nothing."
+Tom Lutz, author of Doing Nothing: A History of Loafers, Loungers, Slackers, and Bums in America [Lut06], says, "It's very clear that for a lot of people the creative process includes an enormous amount of sitting around doing nothing."
 But to try to clarify that position, it's not the idea of not doing anything; it's the idea of not doing something.